ordina-jworks/ordina-jworks.github.io/_posts/2017-09-05-Browser Security Features.md

 It will process the reports from your site and display the results in a nice format, allowing you to take action when you see something that's wrong.

 ### Report-only
-Besides the normal CSP header, there's also the Report-only variant: `Public-Key-Pins-Report-Only`.
+Besides the normal HPKP header, there's also the report-only variant: `Public-Key-Pins-Report-Only`.
-This header has the exact same specifications as the normal HPKP, **but** it won't block access to your site if there's no valid pin.
+This header has the exact same specifications, **but** it won't block access to your site if there's no valid pin.
 As the name says, it will simply report violations to the `report-uri`.
 Obviously, this header isn't meant to increase the security of your site on its own, rather it's a way to help you on your way to a full HPKP implementation.